marbl/canu/documentation/source/faq.rst

     For polyploid genomes:

         Generally, there's a couple of ways of dealing with the ploidy.
+This is not applicable to HiFi data as the default parameters already separate haplotypes down to 0.01% divergence and thus it always produces assemblies which avoid collapsing the genome.
+See `My genome size and assembly size are different, help!`_ for details on how to remove this duplication.

         1) **Avoid collapsing the genome** so you end up with double (assuming diploid) the genome size as long as your divergence is above about 2% (for PacBio data).
 Below this